Weissle/simple-config-parser/README.md

 # simple-config-parser
-Sometimes grogram need numerous parameter to decide what to do and how to run.
+Sometimes program need numerous parameters to decide what to do and how to run.
-It is tired that if user need to type in many parameters every time.
+It is tired that if user need to type in so many parameters every time.
 Using config file will be convenient and save time.
 There is a simple config parser in c++.
 ***